-BETA MAX will not be held liable for risks caused as a result of non-compliance with such requirements.
+BETA MAX will not be held liable for risks caused because of non-compliance with such requirements.
 The manual cannot be used as a reference if the intention is to carry out modifications that affect the machine's configuration.
 However, the Company retains the exclusive responsibility pertaining to any manufacture defects.